jjaros587/selenium_generator/docs/source/installation.rst

 *******************
 Manual installation
 *******************
-Package is also possible to download by cloning the project repository and to install it manually.
+Package is also possible to download by cloning the project repository and to install it from source.

 .. code-block:: console